Workplace Injuries

 Workers’ compensation was designed to provide an avenue for employees to be compensated for their work-related injuries without having to go to court and prove their employer was negligent.
 In turn, the employer cannot claim the employee was negligent and responsible for his or her own injury.

 Although it sounds like a good plan, there are some snags in the system.
 It tends to provide some compensation for all, but full compensation for none.
-Call our office for a free work injury case evaluation and we will determine how you can collect all the compensation available to you from all sources.
+Call our Eric Ramos Law, PLLC office for a free work injury case evaluation, and we will determine how you can collect all the compensation available to you from all sources, including any types of damages beyond standard workers’ comp benefits.

-Under Texas law, workers’ compensation is considered your exclusive remedy for work-related injuries or illnesses if your employer has a valid workers’ compensation insurance policy.
+Under Texas Department of Insurance workers’ compensation law, workers’ compensation is considered your exclusive remedy for work-related injuries or illnesses if your employer has a valid workers’ compensation insurance policy.
 There are two exceptions to it being your exclusive remedy.

-1. A third-party claim.
-When your on-the-job injury was due to the negligence of a third-party, not your employer, you can sue the third-party.
+1. A third-party claim: When your on-the-job injury was due to the negligence of a third-party, not your employer, you can sue the third-party.
 Examples include injuries caused by faulty equipment or any other defective product.
-In this type of situation, you can sue the equipment or product manufacturer.
+In this type of situation, you can sue the equipment or product manufacturer under a product liability claim.
 If you were driving while doing a work-related task and you are involved in an accident caused by another driver, you can sue the other driver.

 You will still collect workers’ compensation, but the third-party claim allows you recover compensation for damages, such as emotional damages, pain and suffering, and full medical costs and lost wages that may be benefits not available to you under workers’ compensation .